-Our business today is a mix of open and closed.
-Our food manufacturing facility and two retail outlets (in British Columbia – under review) remain open, operating with significant modifications and restrictions.
-All other retail outlets have been closed.
+Our food manufacturing facility and our retail outlets remain open, operating with significant modifications and restrictions in accordance with all government mandated rules and regulations.

 At this time of pandemic, we are abiding strictly by the prescriptions and recommendations of competent authorities where we operate.
 They are the ones who are making the difficult public policy decisions about how best to manage (mitigate or suppress) the pandemic in our particular part of the world, given our particular set of facts.
 In Alberta, this principally means the provincial government at this time.

 There are other factors unique to our particular business that also influence what we do: